Losant/losant-docs/docs/university/course-six-workshop.md

 ![Connected Edge Device](/images/university/course-six-workshop/connected-edge-device.png)

-## Part One: Reading Memory
+## Part Two: Reading Memory

-We are going to use an Edge Workflow to collecting memory information form the Raspberry Pi and save it as device data within Losant.
+We are going to use an Edge Workflow to collect memory information from the Raspberry Pi and save it as device data within Losant.
 Before we start, we need to add some new attributes to our edge device in Losant:

 ![New Device Attributes](/images/university/course-six-workshop/new-device-attributes.png)